supercam19/SMAPI-Profile-Manager/changlelog.md

  - The amount of mods a profile has can now be seen in its properties

 ### Fixes
+ - Fixed settings and profiles not syncing when launching the program from different directories
  - Fixed an issue where tooltips wouldn't render properly when the computer is running slow

 ## Update [v1.2.5] (March 7, 2023)